secretstartups/handbook/content/handbook/support/workflows/cmoc_workflows.html.md

 - [Practice Events](https://about.gitlab.com/handbook/support/workflows/cmoc_workflows.html#cmoc-practice-events)

 #### CMOC Practice events
-{:.no_toc}

 Practice events are meant to provide more experience for the person wanting to CMOC a real incident.
 They include a practice scenario that requires them to update the status page, communicate with the incident manager as well as provide more confidence.

-To start a CMOC Practice event ask your trainer or any support engineer to go to the [Support Team Meta issue tracker](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/new?issuable_template=CMOC Practice Event) and to create an issue with the [CMOC Practice Event](https://gitlab.com/gitlab-com/support/support-team-meta/-/blob/master/.gitlab/issue_templates/CMOC%20Practice%20Event.md) issue template.
+To start a CMOC Practice event ask your trainer or any support engineer to go to the [Support Team Meta issue tracker](<https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/new?issuable_template=CMOC> Practice Event) and to create an issue with the [CMOC Practice Event](https://gitlab.com/gitlab-com/support/support-team-meta/-/blob/master/.gitlab/issue_templates/CMOC%20Practice%20Event.md) issue template.